 Tally is a free app that is both Android mobile app and iOS compatible that has seen a lot of success when used as a credit card manager by people who find it difficult to keep track of multiple credit cards, and different rates of interest that also keep on changing from time to time.
 Using Tally, you can link all your credit cards so that you are in a better position to decide your payoff strategy.
 Tally can determine how much you need to pay off every month if you specify a period in which you want to be free of all your debts.
 The payment plan is optimized for the least amount of interest expenditure keeping in mind the different APRs of the cards.
 In a marked difference from other debt repayment or money management apps, Tally offers users with good credit standing, its own low-APR credit line to avail for paying off expensive credit card debt.
 While only borrowers with good credit will be eligible for this offer, the good thing is that all users can apply without the inquiry hurting the credit score.

 No discussion of budgeting or debt repayment will be complete without a mention of Mint.
 After all, the utility has users numbering more than 15 million at the last count.
 Usable as both desktop software and a mobile app, the free budgeting tool makes money management as easy as it can get.
-Apart from budgeting, you can use the app to set debt repayment goals that can be as specific as you like and can include not only credit cards but also all other loan accounts like a student loan, personal loans, mortgage.
-You can link your bank account to the loans you want to pay off automatically on each due date and also request the app to give you detailed insights into how to repay your debt in the best manner.
+Apart from budgeting, you can use the app to set debt repayment goals that can be as specific as you like and can include not only credit cards but also all other loan accounts like a student loan, personal loans, etc. You can link your bank account to the loans you want to pay off automatically on each due date and also request the app to give you detailed insights into how to repay your debt in the best manner.

 Unnecessary debt is best avoided; however, if you have managed to clock up substantial debt that is making life difficult for you, the best way of tackling it is one of the smartphone apps.
 Many of them are free of charge so you can experiment a bit and find one that you feel comfortable using and then stick to using it in a disciplined way to get rid of your debt at the fastest.